Settings of Datama Compare Extension

 These settings allow you to customize how information is displayed on the waterfall chart.

-The first line controls elements shown in yellow in the picture below, while the second line controls elements shown in green in
+The first line controls elements shown in yellow in the picture below, while the second line controls elements shown in green.

 For each element, you can choose what information to display: